worximity/public-api-documentation/README.md

 * All API operations are made over `https` on the `api.pub.worximiy.net` domain.
 * Data is sent and received as JSON.
-* All dates and times are in ISO8601 format.
-Timezone information should always be included.
+* All dates and times are in UTC and ISO8601 format
 * If applicable, rate limiting information is returned in the `X-RateLimit-Limit` and `X-RateLimit-Remaining` response headers.
 * [ETag](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) headers are used and should be leveraged if possible.